 The Lively Show with Jess C. Lively

 She is not a stranger on my blog since I have listened to her from Season 1, Episode 1.
-Through her show, I have discovered some really people on the internet like Erin Loechner, Myleik as mentioned above, Lara Casey among others.
+Through her show, I have discovered some real people on the internet like Erin Loechner, Myleik as mentioned above, Lara Casey among others.
 I have enjoyed a number of shows and interesting conversations and you can actually see/hear her growth as a podcaster.
 However, I must admit that of late that I really do not listen to her as much as before since she forayed more into quantum mechanics and I am not really interested in “woo-woo” stuff.
 Nonetheless, I still dip in and out of her archives because entrepreneurship stories challenged me.

 Perfect for: Someone keen on intentional living and entrepreneurship.

 Start with: Amber Housley- Investing in Yourself| Jay Papasan-The One Thing | Brooke White-Accepting and Embracing your Talents |Gary Vaynerchuk on Self Awareness (At last I got to learn how to pronounce his name!) |Alisa Vitti -On Flo-Living

 Though this show aired for only one season with 12 episodes, it deserves special mention because it was so well produced and having a host with quite a name, Chika Chukudebelu.
 Though I do not have any interest in working in Los Angeles’ creative industry, I definitely did garner a lot of lessons from the show.
 Just listen to all the episodes because they will let know how creatives started from the bottom to where they are now.
-This show is definitely with your time.
+This show is definitely worth your time.